redis/redis-doc/commands/set.md

 * `NX` -- Only set the key if it does not already exist.
 * `XX` -- Only set the key if it already exist.
 * `KEEPTTL` -- Retain the time to live associated with the key.
-* `GET` -- Return the old value stored at key, or nil when key did not exist.
+* `GET` -- Return the old value stored at key, or nil when key did not exist, instead of the status of the SET operation.

 Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Redis these commands will be deprecated and finally removed.